SeverinAlexB/pkdns-hackathon-25/README.md

 - Censorship-resistant - Nobody can block the 10M Mainline DHT nodes.
 - Free - No need to purchase a domain.
 - No need to dox your contact address like with regular domains.
-- TLS certificates without a Certificate Authority.
+- TLS certificates without a Certificate Authority (rust only).
 - In the future: Key delegation.